Meadowlarke/Bibliography/Bibliography.md

 45: Cosmopolitan brown beauty.

-46: The ANPM's "nautral"beatury pagent and its valuing of pure "black blood" free from raical mixing---a standard which most black women could not meet. #Z
+46: The ANPM's "nautral"beatury pagent and its valuing of pure "black blood" free from raical mixing---a standard which most black women could not meet.

 -: Performance of naturalness.